-Before offering client clearing, a clearing member must obtain authorisation from the LCH Onboarding Department.
+Before offering client clearing, a clearing member must obtain authorisation from the LCH Onboarding Team.

-LCH requires clearing members who clear for clients, affiliates or other third parties to hold segregated house and client accounts for positions and collateral.
-Therefore, LCH offers a choice of Individually Segregated Accounts (ISA) and Omnibus Segregated Accounts (OSA) to its members.
-This model supports clearing of direct clients (client of clearing member) as well as indirect clients (client of clearing member).
+LCH requires clearing members that clear for clients, affiliates or other third parties to hold segregated proprietary and client accounts for positions and collateral.
+Therefore, LCH offers a choice of Individually Segregated Accounts (ISA) and Omnibus Segregated Accounts (OSA) to its clearing members.
+This model supports clearing of direct clients (clients of clearing member) as well as indirect clients (clients of clearing member).

-For the SwapClear, Listed Rates and ForexClear Services, LCH also offers a FCM model that is compliant with CFTC requirements for clearing members that have US-based clients.
+For the SwapClear, Listed Rates and ForexClear services, LCH also offers an FCM clearing model that is compliant with CFTC requirements for clearing members that have US-based clients.